 - scratches or cuts to the surface of the eye

-- embedded objects in the eye
+- embedded foreign bodies in or on the eye

 - chemical burns